-A Thread Group defines a pool of users that execute a particular test

-  case as per your SLA.
-You can consider Thread Group as a Virtual User

-  Group who perform a set of steps which you have recorded.
-Thread Group

-  element helps to define a performance test scenario in JMeter.
-In Thread

-  Group GUI, you can control the number of simulated users (threads), the

-  ramp-up time (how long it takes to start all the threads), the loop

-  count (or iteration count, and optionally, a start and stop time for the

-  test.
+A Thread Group defines a pool of users that execute a particular test case as per your SLA.
+You can consider Thread Group as a Virtual User Group that performs a set of steps which you have recorded.
+The Thread Group element helps to define a performance test scenario in JMeter.
+In Thread Group GUI, you can control the number of simulated users (threads), the ramp-up time (how long it takes to start all the threads), the loop count (or iteration count, and optionally, a start and stop time for the test.

 How to add ‘Thread Group’ element in JMeter script?

 - Select ‘Test Plan‘ node and right-click on it.